bwindsor/typed-config/README.md

 `config.read()`

 This will throw an exception if any required config value cannot be found, and will also keep all read config values in memory for next time they are used.
+If you do not use `read` you will only get the exception when you first try to use the offending config key.

 ### Hierarchical configuration
 Use `group_key` to represent a "sub-config" of a configuration.
 Set up "sub-configs" exactly as demonstrated above, and then create a parent config to compose them in one place.